HarryYu02/booktab/README.md

 My usecase for BookTab is to run it using a Powershell Script to run it, save all the code documentations in a single folder so it doesnt clutter up my bookmark bar, and search for them when I need them.

+## Features

+-   Searching through bookmarks and tabs
+-   Open bookmarks on new tab
+-   Navigate to specific tab
+-   Search the text on google
+-   Light/Dark theme

 ## Technologies Used

 -   [React](https://react.dev/)